 You may find your own placement as long as the placement you have found fits the following criteria found here.
 After signing in as a student at www.wlu.ca/csl, click on the grey box that says: “Found your own placement?
 Let us know here” and input all details required so we have a record of where you are this semester.
 We will be in regular contact with your supervisor throughout the semester to ensure all is going well with your placement.

-If your professor is not collecting these forms in class, you can drop them off at our Centre.
-If someone is not in the office, slip it under their door.
+If you did not hand in your form to the CSL Co-ordinators during their introduction to CSL (in your first class), you can drop your form off at our Centre.
+If someone is not in the office, please slip it under the door.

 After signing in as a student at www.wlu.ca/csl, click “Review or change your placement” on the left hand side.
 It will walk you through the steps to formally drop your first placement.
 You may then search for a new placement.